Plan an upgrade from older versions of Office to Microsoft 365 Apps

-The Administrative Template files (ADMX/ADML) download for Microsoft 365 Apps is the same download as for Office 2016, because both Microsoft 365 Apps and Office 2016 use the same underlying product version number (16.0).
+The Administrative Template files (ADMX/ADML) for Microsoft 365 Apps share the same download as Office 2019 and Office 2016.
+This is because Microsoft 365 Apps, Office 2019 and Office 2016 use the same product version number, 16.0.

 If you have Microsoft 365 Apps for enterprise, you can also use Cloud Policy to apply most user-based policy settings.
 For more information, see Overview of Cloud Policy service for Microsoft 365.

 Remove older versions of Office when you upgrade

 We recommend that you uninstall any previous versions of Office before installing Microsoft 365 Apps on a device.
 You can remove these older versions of Office at the same time that you're installing Microsoft 365 Apps.